GUEST POST: Sam & Toccara’s 8 day North Coast 500 campervan itinerary

 Day 5 – Wild Drive & Wildlife

-Today, the drive got interesting…and when I say interesting, I mean slightly nerve-wracking.
+Today, the drive got interesting!
 We encountered several narrow, one-way lanes, including blind summits and tight turns on the peninsula leading to Drumbeg.
 We survived and were honestly quite happy we didn’t bypass the road (which is an option) as there were plenty of gorgeous beaches to admire, including Clashnessie, Clachtoll, and Achmelvich.
 The ruins of Ardvreck Castle greeted us along the banks of Loch Assynt upon completing this harrowing portion of the drive.
 During our drive through Knockan Crag National Nature Reserve, we saw countless red deer grazing, which was quite a treat!
-We didn’t get at far as we had hoped this day, as the rain was relentless, so rather than continuing down to Gairloch like we had planned, we stopped in the small town of Ardmair just before Ullapool and set up camp at the Ardmair Campsite.
+We didn’t get as far as we had hoped this day, so rather than continuing down to Gairloch like we had planned, we stopped in the small town of Ardmair just before Ullapool and set up camp at the Ardmair Campsite.

 Day 6 – Natural Wonders